1987–1989 JVP insurrection: In popular media

 A documentary film of the second JVP insurgency titled Udugan Yamaya was released in 2006.
 It was screened in The Times London film festival that same year.

 A movie based on Wijeweera's backstory called Ginnen Upan Seethala was released in 2017 featuring many of the events that took place between 1977 and 1987.

 Tom Clancy's Ghost Recon Predator is loosely based on the insurgencies of Sri Lanka.
 It features combat with a group named 'People's Action Front' which is a reference to the 'People's Liberation Front'.

 Leaders of the insurrection

 After the ban, JVP was reorganized in April 1984 and its pre-1983 members in the Politburo were Wijeweera, Gamanayake, Sumith Athukorala, Piyadasa Ranasinghe and Wanasinghe.
-In the same year, Galappaththi, Shantha Bandara, Saman Piyasiri, Somawansa Amarasinghe, D. M. Ananda was included.
+In the same year, Galappaththi, Shantha Bandara, Saman Piyasiri, Somawansa Amarasinghe, D. M. Ananda were included.
 Later, during the Second insurrection, H. B. Herath, P. R. B. Wimalarathna and Lalith Wijerathna also joined.
 Accordingly, out of the 13 main leaders of the 2nd JVP uprising, 8 were involved in the April 1971 uprising.
 Also, four of them were university graduates.